aztecweb/aztlan-docs/docs/commands.md

 $ wp plugin list
 ```

-## SMTP
+## MailCatcher
-Aztlans comes integrated with [Xdebug](https://xdebug.org/).
+Aztlans comes integrated with [MailCatcher](https://mailcatcher.me/).
+You can access http://localhost:1080 to display in a web interface.

 ## Docker Sync
-Aztlans comes integrated with Docker Sync.
-Click here to see how to integrate MacOS with Docker Sync.
+Aztlans comes integrated with [Docker Sync](http://docker-sync.io/).
+More Informations soon.

 ## Xdebug
 Aztlans comes integrated with [Xdebug](https://xdebug.org/).
-Click here to see how to integrate with VSCode.
+More Informations soon.